-- If your device is connected to an Ethernet port on the router, select a Wired Ports check box that corresponds to the Ethernet port on the router that the device is connected to. - If your device is connected to your router's WiFi network, select a Wireless check box that corresponds to the router's WiFi network that the device is connected to.
+- 11. Select a Wired Ports check box or a Wireless check box: - If your device is connected to an Ethernet port on the router, select a Wired Ports check box that corresponds to the Ethernet port on the router to which the device is connected. - If your device is connected to your router's WiFi network, select a Wireless check box that corresponds to the router's WiFi network to which the device is connected to.